krkruk/arduino-robot-tutorial/README.md

 for anyone who has some experience at coding.

 Remember, education is important.
 Consider signing up for a university course.
 I'm just a random guy in the Internet ;).
 Don't trust in anything you read...
-The tutorial likely has some issues with it, sometimes it may be misleading etc. Common sense is your friend, Google (or any search engine) is your bestie, an AI... will replace you, or not.
+The tutorial likely has some issues with it, sometimes it may be misleading etc. Common sense is your friend, Google (or any search engine) is your bestie.

 ## Disclaimer